 These grades are based first and foremost on production.
 Other factors were taken into consideration, but the primary goal is figuring out how successful teams were at identifying talent.

-The 2011 NFL Draft re-grade rolls on with the NFC South.
+Up next in the 2012 NFL Draft re-grade is the NFC South.

 *All stats courtesy of pro-football-reference.com and accurate through the end of the 2019 season.